-A step by step guide on using an Near Pin Report in Tableau
+A step by step guide on using a Pin Report in Tableau

 - Common Uses for a Pin Report